 Pain can be a beautiful thing.

-It tells us when something’s wrong and we need to make changes.
+It tells us when something’s wrong or we need to make changes.

 From pain emerges growth and from growth, wisdom

 But not everyone learns from pain.
-Addicted individuals don’t cope well with it due to an immature, disordered brain.
+Addicted individuals don’t cope well with difficult emotions due to a chemically imbalanced brain.
 Instead of feeling their pain, folks with this illness react to it.
 They don’t acknowledge pain through healthy communication.
-Rather they avoid it by using to numb out or they act out through unhealthy or aggressive behaviors such as the silent treatment, or on the opposite spectrum; yelling, swearing, slamming doors, punching holes in walls, and throwing things.
-They can become verbally abusive and some, even physically abusive.
+Rather they avoid feelings by using to numb out.
+They act out their emotions through unhealthy or aggressive behaviors such as silent treatment, or on the opposite spectrum; yelling, swearing, slamming doors, punching holes in walls, and throwing things.
+They can become verbally abusive and some, physically abusive.

 One way to tell if you’re an addict is this; substance abusers feel in control when they’re using.
 Non-addicts feel out of control.
 Without help, addicted individuals will spiral downward until they come to the terminal stage of this disease.
 Then it’s jails, institutions, or death.
 But there is another option.
 RECOVERY.
 Step into your pain.
 Find out why it’s there and get help for it.
 This is crucial, for without the right help you will simply trade one addiction for another.
-12 step meetings and working the steps is a start.
-You may also benefit from an accredited treatment center with a psychiatrist and doctor on staff who specialise in mental health and addiction as well as skilled therapists to help you through the group therapy and CBT process.
+12 step meetings, Smart recovery groups or counseling is a good start.
+You may benefit from an accredited treatment center with a psychiatrist and doctor on staff who specialise in mental health and addiction as well as skilled therapists to help you through the group therapy and CBT process.

 Regardless of how you choose to recover you can’t do it alone.
 Addiction uses your pain against you.
 It feeds on it, twists it and leaves you miserable.
 But there is a solution.
 Admit you have a problem.
 Ask for help and let people help you.
 Recovering addicts are warriors.
-Courage isn’t the lack of fear, but facing your fears and doing it anyways.
 There’s no shame in getting well.
 And it’s easier than you think.
 So get your brave on.
 All you have to do to get well is reach out.
 We’re here for you, when you do.